geraldoramos/nikola/README.md

 MIT License

 ## DISCLAIMER
 This software is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, title and non-infringement.
 Use at Your Own Risk.
+The distributed software tracks anonimized data for statistics purposes (Google Analytics).
+If you prefer a version without this, feel free to download the code and build your own.